 Further Puppy Information

 Now that you’ve got your new puppy checklist, you can be confident that your pup will thrive in your loving, pet-friendly environment.
-If you have found this information helpful, check out our new book, 101 Essential Tips: Puppy or New Dog - Health and Safety for more handy information.
+If you have found this information helpful, check out our new book, 101 Essential Tips: Puppy or New Dog - Health and Safety for more handy, life-saving information.

 More safety resources for puppies:

-- Three ways to crate train your puppy
+- Everything you need to know about crate training your puppy

 - ASPCA’s list of toxic plants to pets